-Discover how easy it is to prepare this Toasted Pearl Couscous with Almonds and Raisins recipe.
-This is a quick solution for a healthy and flavorful vegetarian side dish that is suitable for vegetarians and not only.
+Discover how easy it is to prepare this Pearl Couscous with Almonds and Raisins recipe.
+This is a quick solution for a flavorful side dish or meal starter that is suitable for everyone who loves couscous.
+It is also ready in less than 30 minutes.

 Jump to:

-This couscous is larger than the more traditional varieties, allowing it to better absorb flavors, which makes it a versatile choice in various dishes worldwide.
+This couscous is larger than the more traditional varieties, which allows it to absorb flavors better, and makes a versatile choice in various dishes worldwide.

 Differing significantly from Moroccan couscous, which consists of much smaller grains, pearl couscous offers a chewier texture and a stronger ability to absorb the flavors of the dish it accompanies.

-Its larger grains give it a presence in dishes that Moroccan couscous can't quite match, bringing a distinctive and hearty element to your meals.
+Its larger grains give it a presence in dishes that Moroccan couscous can't quite match, and bring a distinctive and hearty element to your meals.

 Related: Spring green salad with pearl couscous and grilled salmon